 The problem of internet registration distortion is directly related to consumers' discomfort with personal information distribution and overall internet security of this information.

-As highlighted in Bridge Ratings' "2014 Year In Review", security issue concerns are only increasing among the population and will continue to instill lack of confidence in any metrics directly connected to registration information.
+As highlighted in Bridge Ratings' "2014 Year In Review", and updated in 2017, privacy security concerns are only increasing among the population and will continue to instill lack of confidence in any metrics directly connected to registration information.

 The implications of personal information distortion are significant considering so much marketing and advertising is based on much of the information provided voluntarily by consumers.

 2018 will find companies which conduct business on the internet paying more attention to on-line registration and improving the vetting of user information.

 The study quoted in this article had a sample of 5000 persons 13+ across a national geography randomly selected by telephone or in-person interview who use the internet at least once a day for at least thirty minutes for browsing, shopping or viewing/listening to content.

 Bridge Ratings is a California-based company which has been observing and measuring media consumption behavior since 2002.
 Its clients include broadcast radio, internet radio, investment firms and legal entities with an interest in the media sector.